Link light rail: Rolling stock

 The Series 2 fleet, retroactively designated the Siemens S700, was commissioned in 2016 as part of a $642 million order to support the ST2 expansion program.
 The vehicles were manufactured in Sacramento, California, and are the same length and width as the Series 1 fleet, but have larger windows, improved passenger information displays, and other interior features.
-The interior includes additional bicycle hooks, more longitudinal seating, onboard fire extinguishers, and under-seat luggage storage in the raised sections.
-The articulated section has 14 seats and a 41 in aisle that is 8 in wider than the Series 1.
+The interior includes a wider articulated section, additional bicycle hooks, more longitudinal seating, onboard fire extinguishers, and under-seat luggage storage in the raised sections.
 Delivery of the S700s began in June 2019 and the first vehicle entered service in May 2021.
 The final car in the initial 152-car order is planned to be delivered by 2026; an additional 10 cars were ordered in 2023 and are scheduled to be delivered in 2027.

 In 2022, Sound Transit began planning specifications for a Series 3 that would have approximately 106 vehicles.
 It is expected to begin delivery in 2029 and be complete in 2032 for the first batch of ST3 projects.
 Sound Transit declined to use open gangway trains and retain operator cabs on both ends of all cars to allow for operational flexibility.
-Series 3 light rail vehicles would be either 95 ft long or 190 ft long depending on the selected configuration.
+Series 3 light rail vehicles are planned to be delivered beginning in 2033 in lengths of up to 190 ft per car depending on the selected configuration.
 By the end of the Sound Transit 3 expansion program in 2048, the Link system is planned to have 460 total light rail vehicles maintained at four operations and maintenance facilities.

 The T Line fleet consists of eight low-floor articulated streetcars that are 66 ft long, 8 ft wide, and have two articulation joints at each end of the low-floor section.
-The first fleet of three Škoda 10 T streetcars were manufactured in the Czech Republic by Škoda Transportation and delivered in 2003.
+The first fleet of three Škoda 10T streetcars were manufactured in the Czech Republic by Škoda Transportation and delivered in 2003.
 Each Škoda car has 30 seats and can carry an additional 85 standing passengers at crush load capacity.
-A set of five Brookville Liberty streetcars, manufactured in Pennsylvania, were ordered in 2017 and delivered in 2022.
+Five Brookville Liberty streetcars were ordered in 2017 and delivered in 2022.
 The Brookville Liberty streetcars each have 26 seats and can carry a total of 100 passengers and several bicycles.
+The Škoda fleet is planned to be retired and traded to the Portland Streetcar system in exchange for three Brookville Liberty cars.